Cypherpunk: Privacy of communications

 A very basic cypherpunk issue is privacy in communications and data retention.
-John Gilmore said he wanted "a guarantee -- with physics and mathematics, not with laws -- that we can give ourselves real privacy of personal communications."
+John Gilmore said he wanted "a guarantee – with physics and mathematics, not with laws – that we can give ourselves real privacy of personal communications."

 Such guarantees require strong cryptography, so cypherpunks are fundamentally opposed to government policies attempting to control the usage or export of cryptography, which remained an issue throughout the late 1990s.
 The Cypherpunk Manifesto stated "Cypherpunks deplore regulations on cryptography, for encryption is fundamentally a private act."

 This was a central issue for many cypherpunks.
 Most were passionately opposed to various government attempts to limit cryptography—export laws, promotion of limited key length ciphers, and especially escrowed encryption.

 Anonymity and pseudonyms

 The questions of anonymity, pseudonymity and reputation were also extensively discussed.

-Arguably, the possibility of anonymous speech, and publication is vital for an open society and genuine freedom of speech—this is the position of most cypherpunks.
+Most cypherpunks have the position that the possibility of anonymous speech and publication is crucial for an open society and genuine freedom of speech.